sysarmy/disneyland/podcasts/podcasts_de_sistemas.md

 - [Data Skeptic](https://dataskeptic.com/)

 ### Software Engineering Radio
-Software Engineering Radio is a podcast targeted at the professional software developer.
-The goal is to be a lasting educational resource, not a newscast.
-Three to four times per month, we publish a new episode talking to experts from the software engineering world about the full range of topics that matter to professional developers.
+A podcast all about package management.
+Your hosts are Alex Pounds and Andrew Nesbitt.
+Together they explore the technical details of package management, the stories and the history of various projects, and the communities around them too.
+Every two weeks there will be a brand new interview with a package manager maintainer.

 - [Software Engineering Radio](https://www.se-radio.net/)

 ### The Manifest
-Welcome to The Manifest, a podcast all about package management.
+A podcast all about package management.
 Your hosts are Alex Pounds and Andrew Nesbitt.
 Together they explore the technical details of package management, the stories and the history of various projects, and the communities around them too.
 Every two weeks there will be a brand new interview with a package manager maintainer.
 - [The Manifest](https://manifest.fm/)

 ### This Week in tech